-Knowing how your home insurance premium is calculated — and what a fair rate looks like — are key to finding a cheap homeowners policy.
+Knowing how your home insurance premium is calculated — and what a fair rate looks like — are key to finding the best value in your homeowners policy.

+The yearly average for homeowners insurance in the United States is around $1,398, which works out to about $117 per month.
 Homeowners insurance is designed to protect you and your assets — your home, personal property, your liability, and more — from certain perils that can leave you financially underwater.
 Understanding your coverage and knowing how to get it at an affordable price is integral in protecting one of the biggest investments you’ll make in your life.
 Have a look at some of the cheapest homeowners insurance companies below.

 To help you in your search for cheap homeowners insurance, we surveyed some of the top insurers across the nation using a standard homeowner profile: $250,000 replacement cost for the dwelling and a $1,000 deductible.
 Read on to learn more about our rating methodology here and see the results in the chart below.

 |Insurance Company||Average Annual Premium|

 With an average monthly rate of $116, Allstate was the cheapest home insurance company in our study.
 Liberty Mutual was the second-cheapest, offering monthly insurance premiums just a dollar more expensive than Allstate’s rate.

 While we recommend starting your search with these insurance companies, keep in mind our homeowner profile likely doesn't match yours precisely.
 Because myriad rating factors are taken into account when insurers calculate premiums, there is no “one size fits all” option for home insurance.